Thomas More Law Center: Name

 The center is named after Thomas More, an English lawyer, social philosopher, author, statesman and Renaissance humanist.
-He was an important councillor to Henry VIII and was Lord Chancellor.
+He was an important councilor to Henry VIII and was Lord Chancellor.
 More opposed the Protestant Reformation, in particular, the theology of Martin Luther and William Tyndale, whose books he burned.
 More later opposed the King's separation from the Catholic Church and refused to accept him as Supreme Head of the Church of England because it disparaged papal authority.
 He was tried for treason, convicted, and beheaded.
 Thomas More is the patron saint of lawyers in the Catholic Church.

 Notable cases

 Intelligent design

-In 2005 The Thomas More Law Center represented the defendants in one of the country's first intelligent design cases, Kitzmiller v.
+In 2005, the Thomas More Law Center represented the defendants in one of the country's first intelligent design cases, Kitzmiller v.
 Dover Area School District.

 Prior to taking on this particular case, the lawyers of the Thomas More Law Center traveled the country seeking a school board willing to withstand a lawsuit as a test case for the teaching of intelligent design in public schools, forcing the first test case for intelligent design in the courts.

-In the summer of 2004, the Dover, Pennsylvania, school board, after receiving legal advice from the Discovery Institute, accepted the center's offer of advice and possible representation, as they worked to change their science curriculum.
-On November 19, 2004, the Defendant Dover Area School District announced that, commencing in January 2005, teachers would be required to read a statement to students in the ninth grade biology class at Dover High School:
+In the summer of 2004, the Dover, Pennsylvania, school board, after receiving legal advice from the Discovery Institute, accepted the center's offer of advice and possible representation as they worked to change their science curriculum.
+On November 19, 2004, the Dover Area School District announced that commencing in January 2005, teachers would be required to read a statement to students in the ninth-grade biology class at Dover High School:

 "The Pennsylvania Academic Standards require students to learn about Darwin's Theory of Evolution and eventually to take a standardized test of which evolution is a part.
 Because Darwin's Theory is a theory, it continues to be tested as new evidence is discovered.
 The Theory is not a fact.
 Gaps in the Theory exist for which there is no evidence.
 A theory is defined as a well-tested explanation that unifies a broad range of observations.
 Intelligent Design is an explanation of the origin of life that differs from Darwin's view.
 The reference book, Of Pandas and People, is available for students who might be interested in gaining an understanding of what Intelligent Design actually involves.
 With respect to any theory, students are encouraged to keep an open mind.
 The school leaves the discussion of the Origins of Life to individual students and their families.
 As a Standards-driven district, class instruction focuses upon preparing students to achieve proficiency on Standards-based assessments."